adsabs/WIESP/2023/shared_task_1.md

 The dataset is available on [Huggingface](https://huggingface.co/datasets/adsabs/FOCAL).

+### Dataset Description
+Datasets are in JSON Lines format (each line is a json dictionary).

+Each entry consists of a dictionary with the following keys:
+- `"Identifier"`: unique string to identify the entry
+- `"Paragraph"`: text string from an astrophysics paper
+- `"Citation Text"`: list of strings forming the citation (most often a single string, but sometimes the citation text is split up)

+The keys below are only present in the Training dataset.
+Participants should format their submissions to the challenge in this format.
+- `"Citation Start End"`: list of integer pairs denoting where the citation starts and end in `"Paragraph"` (most often a single pair, sometimes the citation text is split up, if so follows the order in `"Citation Text"`)
+- `"Functions Text"`: list of strings highlighting parts of the paragraph that explain the function of the citation
+- `"Functions Label"`: list of strings with the label for each text element in `"Functions Text"` (in same order)
+- `"Functions Start End"`: list of integer pairs denoting where the elements in `"Functions Text"` start and end in `"Paragraph"`(in same order)

+`start` and `end` are defined by the character position in the `"Paragraph"` string.

 A list of citation function labels and their definitions is available [here](https://github.com/adsabs/WIESP/blob/gh-pages/2023/LabelDefinitions.md).

 ### Evaluation & Baseline